Dwarf AGNs from Optical Variability for the Origins of Seeds (DAVOS): Insights from the Dark Energy Survey Deep Fields: Observations and Data Analysis

 \subsection{Light Curve Construction}

 We construct light curves using \emph{g}-band point spread function (PSF) magnitudes for unresolved sources.
 For resolved sources, we use aperture-based difference imaging analysis (DIA) magnitudes.
 While light curves in other bands can be useful, it is computationally expensive to re-compute difference images in all bands.
 Given AGNs generally are more variable in bluer bands and DES-SN did not perform \emph{u}-band imaging, we chose to restrict our variability selection to the \emph{g}-band.
+In addition, the accretion disk SED is expected to shift into the bluer/UV part of the spectrum at lower black hole masses (e.g., \citealt{Cann2019}).
+Futhermore, differences between variability timescales between bands is small, scaling like $\lambda^{0.17}$ \citep{MacLeod2010,Suberlak2021}.
 To determine whether to use PSF or DIA photometry, we use the \texttt{spread\_model} estimator to separate resolved and unresolved sources (e.g., \citealt{Desai2012,Soumagnac2015}).
 This estimator is the normalized simplified linear discriminant between a local PSF model $\tilde{\phi}$ and an extended model $\tilde{G}$:

 where $\tilde{G}$ is the local PSF model convolved with a circular exponential disk model with scale length $1/16$th of the full width at half-maximum of the PSF model, $p$ is the image vector centered on the source, and $W$ is a weight matrix constant along the diagonal.
 We chose the threshold \texttt{spread\_model} $=0.001$ (i.e., use DIA magnitudes if \texttt{spread\_model} $>0.001$, otherwise use PSF magnitudes).
 We use the median \texttt{spread\_model} of all measurements for each source to select a pure sample of resolved sources.
 The threshold is shown in Figure~\ref{fig:spreadmodel}.
-As a demonstration of our DIA photometry, we also show example PSF and DIA light curves of a resolved galaxy in Figure~\ref{fig:diaex}.
+As a demonstration of our DIA photometry, we also show example PSF and DIA light curves of a resolved galaxy in Figure~\ref{fig:diaex} and for an unresolved non-variable star in Figure~\ref{fig:diaexstar}.
 DIA allows us to measure variability from the central AGN (a point source) after subtracting the flux from the non-variable extended host galaxy.
 Simple aperture photometry is generally inadequate for resolved sources, because seeing variations can contaminate the aperture with varying fractions of light from the host galaxy.

 Our difference imaging pipeline is similar to the DES-SN pipeline of \cite{Kessler2015}, used to identify Type Ia SNe and other transients in the DES-SN fields.
 However, we need to re-compute the difference images across all observing seasons with a single template image to achieve a consistent zero-point light curve.
 In contrast, the DES-SN difference images were computed using a different template in each season.
 The DIA pipeline uses the \textsc{hotpants} code \citep{Becker2013}, which follows the algorithm described in \citet{Alard1998} and \citet{Alard2000}.
 We build a PSF kernel across each single-epoch science image and convolve the template to match the PSF in the science image. \textsc{hotpants} works by minimizing the equation,